 a.
 Administrative Resolution

-The Student Conduct Administrator renders a decision of 1) Not Responsible, which closes the case, or 2) Responsible for one or more violations with an appropriate Sanction, and, as warranted, one or more from among the Supplementary Requirements.
-The Respondent, after being notified of the Student Conduct Administrator’s decision, may submit an appeal to the Vice President for Student Life and Dean of Students according to the appeal procedures
+The Student Conduct Administrator renders a decision of: 1) Not Responsible, which closes the case, or 2) Responsible for one or more violations with an appropriate Sanction, and, as warranted, one or more from among the Supplementary Requirements.
+The Respondent, after being notified of the Student Conduct Administrator’s decision, may submit an appeal to the Associate Vice President for Student Life & Dean of Students according to the appeal procedures described in Section H.

 b.
 Student Conduct Panel

-This official notice will be provided at least five (5) business days prior to the hearing and will include the time, date, and location of the hearing.
+This official notice will be provided at least five (5) Business Days prior to the hearing and will include the time, date, and location of the hearing.
 In addition, the notice will specify the Complainant(s), Witnesses(s), and nature of the alleged misconduct.
-The Accused may waive the notification timeline in order to expedite the hearing process.
+The Respondent may waive the notification timeline in order to expedite the hearing process.
 Upon request, the Respondent may meet with a Student Conduct Administrator to review Information and hearing procedures.

 6. Hearing Participants and Attendees

 - Student Conduct Panel hearings shall ordinarily be closed except for the Respondent(s), the Complainant(s), Advisor(s), and Witnesses.
-Exceptions may be made at the discretion of the Chairperson.
-Witnesses are allowed at the discretion of the Chairperson.
-The Chairperson may exclude any person, including the Respondent, who disrupts a hearing.
+Exceptions may be made at the discretion of the Chair.
+Witnesses are allowed at the discretion of the Chair.
+The Chair may exclude any person, including the Respondent, who disrupts a hearing.

 - A Respondent who fails to appear after proper notice will be deemed to have responded "Not Responsible" to the charges against him/her and to have exercised the right to remain silent without prejudice.
 At the discretion of the Chairperson the hearing may be conducted in the absence of the Student(s) and all the Information regarding the alleged misconduct shall be presented and considered.

-- The Complainant(s) and Respondent(s) have the right to be accompanied by an Advisor and up to two (2) family members.
+- The Complainant(s) and Respondent(s) may be accompanied by an Advisor and up to two (2) family members.
 The Complainant(s) and/or Respondent(s) should select an Advisor who can attend the hearing at the scheduled date and time.
 Delays are not usually granted due to scheduling conflicts of an Advisor.